 - Childcare expenses

-You may not be permitted to deduct some expenses that are extravagant or unnecessary.
+You may not be permitted to deduct some expenses such as that are extravagant or unnecessary.
 Also, the amount you may deduct for some expenses may be limited.
-If you have questions, you should consult with an experienced Chapter 13 lawyer.
-An attorney can help you maximize your deductions to reduce disposable income to the lowest amount allowed by law.
+Therefore if you have questions, you should consult with an experienced Chapter 13 lawyer.
+An attorney can also help you maximize your deductions to reduce disposable income to the lowest amount allowed by law.

 Massachusetts Credit Counseling and Debtor Education Courses

 When you file for bankruptcy relief, there is a requirement to complete two bankruptcy courses.
-The bankruptcy courses are available from several agencies or companies which have approval to provide these courses in Massachusetts.
-Each course is available online for a small fee.
+The bankruptcy courses are available for instance from several agencies or companies which have approval to provide these courses in Massachusetts.
+As well as, each course is available online for a small fee.

 The Credit Counseling Course is a requirement before you file your Chapter 13 petition.
 After you receive your bankruptcy case number, it is also a requirement to complete a Debtor Education Course.
 It is best to complete the Debtor Education Course before your 341 First Meeting of Creditors (bankruptcy hearing) so that you don’t forget to take the course.
 Failing to complete the second bankruptcy course results in a denial of your bankruptcy discharge.